me3zaAKAgoat/42cursus/README.md

 - The 'f' that prefixes file handling functions usually refers to the function being a high level routine as opposed to a low level routine function.
 - low level routines do not use buffering but can take up to one minute before data is physically written to the disc (we can use **fsync** to ensure that all data is written to the file).
-- EOF is a flag that holds a negative integer value (though one should assume the value, it is usually -1) that indicates that a file position has reached the end of a file.
+- EOF is a flag that holds a negative integer value that indicates that a file position has reached the end of a file. (though it's value should'nt be assumed, it is usually -1)
 - File position is a character count in the opened file that starts at 0. for example, File position 40 means that the character that is currently being read from or written to is the 41th character in the file. (**ftell** is a high level function that takes in a stream as input and outputs an integer representing the file position).

 - #### **Streams**